 We’re your one-stop shop for special offer theatre tickets.
 Book your cheap The Book of Mormon tickets today and we’ll dispatch them straight away. #LifesBestLive

-Not recommended for children or the easily offended - this is adult stuff, for liberal-minded audiences.
+This is adult stuff, for liberal-minded audiences.
 But if you love South Park's near-the-knuckle comedy and / or gloriously life-affirming, painfully funny musicals stuffed to the gills with take-home-tunes, then The Book Of Mormon is absolutely essential.

 If you're a parent and you're OK with your kids watching South Park, then use your own judgement about letting them see this.